kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 Post-Learning: Suboptimality
 """"""""""""""""""""""""""""
-As we train models, we are faced with the following dilemma on resource allocation: are we better off investing time and money trying to improve our existing model with a complex model, or have we already gotten the most out of existing features, and we should instead invest in acquiring complementary and/or more informative features?
+As we train models, we are faced with the following dilemma on resource allocation: are we better off investing time and money trying to improve our existing model with a complex model, or have we already gotten the most out of existing inputs, and we should instead invest in acquiring complementary and/or more informative inputs?

-Back to our bank note example, given how high an out-of-sample accuracy we got, it might seem like a silly question, but can we do better using the same features and a nonlinear model?
+Back to our bank note example, given how high an out-of-sample accuracy we got, it might seem like a silly question, but can we do better using the same inputs and a nonlinear model?

 .. code-block:: python

 	>>> test_df.classification_suboptimality('prediction', 'Is Fake', \
-	... 	discrete_features_columns=(), continuous_features_columns=())
+	... 	discrete_input_columns=(), continuous_input_columns=())
 	0.012520
 	>>> train_df.classification_feasibility('Is Fake')
 	0.557628

-As it turns out, a simple logistic regression allows us to extract 98% of the intrinsic value there is in using the 3 features above to determmine whether a bank note is fake.
+As it turns out, a simple logistic regression allows us to extract 98% of the intrinsic value there is in using the 3 inputs above to determmine whether a bank note is fake.
 Thus, using a nonlinear model might not yield the highest ROI.

 That a nonlinear model would not perform materially better than a linear model is consistent with the visualization below, where it can be seen that a curve would not necessarily do a much better job at separating geniune (green) from fake (red) notes than a straight line.